trongthanh/vscode-boxythemekit/README.md

 All props go to Boxy Theme's author Ihor Oleksandrov.
 I just republish these theme files to VSCode Marketplace.

-My favorite theme in this set is Tomorrow, so I'll keep enhancing its syntax color.
+My favorite theme in this set is Tomorrow (Night), so I'll keep fixing its syntax color and tweaking the workbench theme to match.

-For other themes, please feel free to send PR, I'll publish changes as soon as possible.
+For other themes, please feel free to send PR (please respect the original theme, just fix the coloring issues), I'll publish changes as soon as possible.

 ## Boxy Monokai